 Support your team through the process

 For example, in many firms, client managers don’t go near the ledger.
-Typically, that’s the responsibility of associates.
-Xero doesn’t change that, but it does streamline the flow between these two roles.
+Xero doesn’t change that, but it does streamline the flow between different roles.
 Associates focus on keeping the data clean and up-to-date, while your client managers interpret that data for client communication.
 It’s a bit different than before, but ultimately the job of each employee hasn’t changed.
-The benefit is that Xero helps you focus on the jobs your team already does to maximise value
+The benefit is that Xero helps you focus on the jobs your team already does to maximise value.

 Get your team on board